-As a result of COVID-19, Disney implemented a park reservation system.
+In 2020 Disney introduced the Park Pass Reservation system, requiring guests to have a reservation (along with their ticket) to enter the park.
 Even with an Annual Pass, you need to reserve days to attend the park so that Disney can manage capacity.
 You can use this portion of the app to view availability in each theme park and water park, purchase your tickets, and then make a reservation via the Park Pass System.

 The organizer in me loves this part of the MDE app.
 Here, you can see all your upcoming plans, including resort stays and days in the park.
 If you are DVC and staying at a few different resorts for a particular trip, this will help keep you organized so you know where you’re staying on which nights.

 This is also helpful for keeping straight which park you’re attending on which day.

 And if you’re lucky enough to be someone who visits the parks regularly, this resource is super helpful in coordinating all your upcoming trips.